Valley Spring Junior High

 Tricks

 Tricks can be good and bad.
 100% tech>truth.
 I will listen to anything with a warrant.
 If you read a variation of condo logic please understand conditional logic.
-I will give you good speaks if you read a new paradox that I've never heard of and you clearly know what it says (or if you invent a paradox/trick).
-I will also give you good speaks if you execute theory tricks creatively.
 If you actively bamboozle (this does not mean overwhelm with blips) someone you will get high speaks.
 There is a difference between making tricky arguments in the sense of you fooling your opponent and just spamming arguments like "no neg analytics" in the underview.
-I'll vote for both, but the former will receive higher speaks.
+I'll vote for both, but the former will receive much higher speaks.

 Ks